mpmckenna8/PyClassLessons/course/sqlite3.md

         ```
         -- Run this file with the .read command.
         -- Older sqlite3 (osx packages a really old version) apparently don't have this.
+        -- If this happens, you can run 'sqlite3 < myschema.schema' from the terminal and it should run whatever sql commands you have in myschema.schema.
-        -- If this happens, you can run sqlite3 at the command prompt and type the following in.
+        -- Or you can run sqlite3 at the command prompt and type the following in.

         -- The .open command will open a database.
 If it doesn't
         -- exist, it will create it. (are there exceptions to this?)
         .open "mypolygons.sqlite"

         CREATE TABLE IF NOT EXISTS "Polygons" (
             "pKey" INTEGER PRIMARY KEY,
             "Name" varchar(255) DEFAULT NULL,
             "Sides"  varchar(255) DEFAULT NULL,
             "SidesEnglish"   varchar(255) DEFAULT NULL
         );